Adolf Hitler in popular culture: Internet

 In the shared alternate history of Ill Bethisad (1997 and after), Adolf Hitler never went into politics but instead moved to New Amsterdam (Ill Bethisad's version of New York City) and wrote science fiction, in a similar manner to the version of Hitler depicted in the novel The Iron Dream.
 Unlike in real life or The Iron Dream, the fictional alternate universe of Hitler was never anti-Semitic.
 Hitler actually liked the Jewish people he met early in life in Vienna, preventing his anti-Semitism.
 Hitler also created the alternate history genre in Ill Bethisad and his most famous work there, The Dream of Iron, is an example of one.
 The villains of The Dream of Iron are the "Empire of Zand" which resemble the Nazis.

 The website Cats That Look Like Hitler features pictures of cats that bear some resemblance to the German leader.

 Godwin's Law states "As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches one".
 From this is derived an additional formulation, also encountered online, which states "The first person to mention the Third Reich automatically loses the argument".

-In 2010, Hitler has been portrayed by EpicLLOYD in the second episode of YouTube series Epic Rap Battles of History, "Darth Vader vs. Hitler", where he faces Darth Vader (portrayed by co-creator Nice Peter) in a rap battle.
+In 2010, Hitler has been portrayed by EpicLLOYD in the second episode of YouTube series Epic Rap Battles of History, "Darth Vader vs Hitler", where he faces Darth Vader (portrayed by co-creator Nice Peter) in a rap battle.
 In 2011, in Season two's first episode, "Hitler vs. Vader 2", EpicLLOYD and Nice Peter reprised their roles in a second rap battle between Darth Vader and Hitler and again for the start of season three, in the episode "Hitler vs. Vader 3", which was uploaded on October 7, 2013, on the series' YouTube channel.

-In 2012, an Internet meme statement "HDNW" is an Internet meme statement used for trolling purposes for Adolf Hitler denial, who was responsible for during his reign were morally wrong, and for Holocaust denial.
-It was made by 4chan, which hijacked the campaign of Mountain Dew.
+In 2012, the statement "Hitler did nothing wrong" (HDNW) became an Internet meme varyingly for trolling, support of Hitler, and/or Holocaust denial.
+Its use on the internet was popularized by 4chan after members of the website attacked an ad campaign ran by Mountain Dew.

 In 2013, a kettle, which was dubbed the "Hitler teapot", went viral on Reddit and other social media sites because of its apparent resemblance to Hitler.

+Video games

+The first part of Wolfenstein 3D culminates in a battle with Adolf Hitler in a robotic suit.

+Adolf Hitler appears as a target in the Sniper Elite series during DLC missions.

+Wolfenstein II: The New Colossus features Adolf Hitler in the 1960s after Nazis win World War II.
+It is revealed B.J.
+Blazkowicz assassinated Hitler during the Second American Revolution.

+He appears in the game, Persona 2: Innocent Sin as one of the last bosses in the game.